JMyrtil/reading-notes/the-coders-computer.md

 ## Files

 Everything is a **file** and this command will obtain information about what type of file a file or directory is.
-Unless they're hidden abd in that case the command **ls -a** is used (list the contents of a directory, including hidden files).
+Unless they're hidden and in that case the command **ls -a** is used (list the contents of a directory, including hidden files).